Analysis | The unique pressures of being Kamala Harris come into focus with her in the debate spotlight

 While there’s some overlap, women of color are stereotyped differently from white women.
 While Harris is praised as a “gifted cross-examiner” who’s been known to fluster Trump allies, as with so many Black women her facial expressions, tone and body language are likely to be used to paint her as hostile and aggressive.
 Former first lady Michelle Obama is no stranger to this treatment, and neither am I, nor is any other Black woman working in predominantly white spaces.

-The majority of White working-class voters — one of Trump’s most faithful voting blocks — said they backed him in 2016 out of their own fears about America’s changing demographics, according to Public Religion Research Institute.
+The majority of White working-class voters — one of Trump’s most faithful voting blocs — said they backed him in 2016 out of their own fears about America’s changing demographics, according to Public Religion Research Institute.
 Shifts in gender roles, faith and values, and the ethnic makeup of various communities drew many of them to Trump, a candidate whose conviction is that it is the America of yesteryear that is “great.”
 Harris, a biracial woman born to parents from Jamaica and India who immigrated to the United States, is arguably a manifestation of the trends they disapprove of.

 As polls have repeatedly revealed since Harris launched her own unsuccessful presidential campaign, her path to the most powerful rooms in Washington won’t be because of the backing of more conservative and White Americans.
 But in the final weeks until the election, the pressure to not make any missteps that could jeopardize her ticket’s standing with these voters could intensify as the campaign attracts more eyes and her opponents constantly seek opportunities to hurt her standing with these voters.